 Come as you are.
 You can expect empathy and a gentle approach from me.
 I tailor my therapeutic approach to you because your unique situation deserves a unique solution.
 I meet you where you’re at and explore your needs and wants with you to help you let go of what isn’t working.
 I believe in your ability to change and encourage exploration of your strengths.
 I bring warmth and authenticity to the therapeutic relationship and strive to create a non-judgmental, safe environment.
 Therapy is rooted in science yet practiced as an art.
 I utilize up-to-date research to inform my practice and ask thoughtful questions that implore you to reach deep and find the answers you’re searching for.
 We will create a strong alliance that you can rely on.
 Whether exploring past traumas or focusing on current behavior patterns, we will work to build on your current skills and change those holding you back.
 Finding the right therapist can feel overwhelming, which is why I encourage you to reach out to me and ask questions.
 I am grateful for the privilege of working with brave clients who open their hearts with me.
 I look forward to meeting with you.

 (she/her) My experience spans across individuals, families, and groups within a wide array of therapeutic settings over the past decade.
 I use an integrative approach that supports not only my client’s willingness, but also their motivation to change.
 Concerns with life transitions, relationships, anxiety, depression, or grief can all be shared freely in this space.
 Additionally, my work and passion in the counseling field concentrates on sex therapy.
 Through the promotion of sex positivity and sex affirmation, those I work with can safely discover, explore, and examine their sexuality.
 As a sexual intellectual, and conditionally licensed clinical professional counselor I am committed to continue developing expertise, all while keeping the the individual and their perspectives at the center of the work we do together.
 Poly and Kink aware.
-I am also currently enrolled at the Institute for Sexuality Education and Enlightenment.
+I have completed the Holistic Sex Therapy program through the Institute for Sexuality Education and Enlightenment.

 Mallory provides counseling to children and families in their homes, as well as outpatient counseling services in the Portland area.
 She has experience working with diverse client populations in a variety of settings, specializing in helping children learn to identify and use coping skills, express their emotions in a way that is safe, and form healthier relationships with peers and the adults in their lives.
 Mallory has experience and interest in Narrative therapy approaches, Trauma-focused Cognitive Behavioral Therapy, Relational-Cultural Therapy, and Strengths-Based Therapy.
 She incorporates Mindfulness exercises, art activities, humor, and physical activity/play into sessions as appropriate.
 Mallory promotes the right to self-determination, believing that the client is the expert of their own life with their unique set of values.
 She provides presence, genuine caring and curiosity, and support, striving to develop a strong therapeutic alliance and empower individuals to work towards positive change and growth.